mickgraham/google-cybersecurity-professional-certificate/3. Connect and Protect - Networks and Network Security/Module 2 - Network Operations/README.md

 **Firewall:** A network security device that monitors traffic to or from your network

-**Forward proxy server:** A server that regulates and restricts a person’s access to the internet
+**Forward proxy server:** A server that regulates and restricts a person's access to the internet

 **Hypertext Transfer Protocol (HTTP):** An application layer protocol that provides a method of communication between clients and website servers